Company Profile

 2000-2009 - 5th Decade

 The company’s most recent endeavors include the founding of the not-for-profit World Hovercraft Organization, and the production of its newsletter, HoverWorld Insider, which has a global readership of more than 20,000.
-In 2003, the World Hovercraft Organization launched the DiscoverHover International School Hovercraft Program, offering free hovercraft plans, extensive curriculum guides and other support services to schools and youth groups worldwide.
-Today, DiscoverHover’s membership includes 1,000 schools and youth groups from 44 nations.
+In 2003, the World Hovercraft Organization launched the DiscoverHover International School Hovercraft Program, offering free hovercraft plans, extensive curriculum guides and other support services to school teachers and youth groups worldwide.
+Today, DiscoverHover’s membership includes 1,000 schools and youth groups in 44 nations.

-With nearly five decades of history, Neoteric Hovercraft, Inc. moves into the new century as a world leader in the light hovercraft industry … but the story does not end here.
-The definition of the word neoteric is “new, innovative, unsurpassable, modern” and, as exemplified by its company name, Neoteric will remain so in the decades to come.
+With nearly five decades of history, Neoteric Hovercraft moves into the new century as a world leader in the light hovercraft industry … but the story continues.
+The definition of the word neoteric is “new, innovative, unsurpassable, modern, and out in front” and, as exemplified by its company name, Neoteric lives up to its name in the coming decades.

-Following is A Photo History of Neoteric Hovercraft from 2000-2009
+The following is a Photo History of Neoteric Hovercraft from 2000-2009

 2000

-To commemorate the 40th anniversary of the World's First Hovercraft Race, planning was begun for HoverWorld Expo 2004 in Canberra, Australia.
+To commemorate the 40th anniversary of the World's First Hovercraft Race, Neoteric began planning for HoverWorld Expo 2004 in Canberra, Australia.

 1961 – present